BrentGrammer/PROGNOTES/ColdFusion/basics.md

 - [TestBox](https://testbox.ortusbooks.com/)
   - next-generation testing framework for ColdFusion (CFML) that is based on BDD (Behavior Driven Development) for providing a clean, obvious syntax for writing tests.
 It contains a testing framework, runner, assertions, and expectations library and ships with a mocking and stubbing library.
 - `writeDump()` - useful for debugging complex values to the console.
+  - Important: Adobe Engines have a very evil setting called Report Execution Times, make sure it is always turned OFF.
+If you use it with any application that leverages Components, it will slow down your application tremendously.
+- Debugging Templates: CFML Engines also allow you to turn on/off a debugging template that shows up at the bottom of requests when running in server mode.
+You can activate this debugging by logging in to the appropriate engine administrator and looking for the debugging section.
+Turn it on and debug like a champ.

 ## VS Code packages